jkoubele/sc-type-refactored/README.md

 markers <- mouse_markers[[tissue]]

 # At first, we compute cell type scores for each cell
-cell_type_scores <- cell_type_scoring(seurat_object, kidney_markers)
+cell_type_scores <- cell_type_scoring(seurat_object, markers)

 # After that, we aggregate the scores by Seurat clusters, and predict cell type for each cluster
 clusters_cell_type <- cluster_cell_type_clasification(seurat_object, cell_type_scores)

-# We may store the results to metadata of the Seurat object
+# We may store the results to the metadata of Seurat object
 seurat_object@meta.data <- seurat_object@meta.data |> left_join(clusters_cell_type , by = "seurat_clusters")

 ```

 ## Copyright and license
-This repository is re-implementation of a code provided in [sc-type](https://github.com/IanevskiAleksandr/sc-type) GitHub repository, originally licensed under GPLv3.
+This repository is a re-implementation of a code provided in [sc-type](https://github.com/IanevskiAleksandr/sc-type) GitHub repository, originally licensed under GPLv3.
 When using, please also refer to the published [article](https://www.nature.com/articles/s41467-022-28803-w).